therneau/survival/README.md

 This is the source code for the "survival" package in R.  It gets posted to the comprehensive R archive (CRAN) at intervals, each such posting preceded a throrough test.
-(I run the test suite for all 600+ packages that depend on survival.)
+(I run the test suite for all 800+ packages that depend on survival.)
 In general, each new push to CRAN will update the second term of the version number, e.g. 2.40-5 to 2.41-0.
 Updates only to the github source increment after the dash.
 (If an error is found in the process of CRAN submission then the published CRAN version may be x.yy-1 or even x.yy-2 or 3.)
+This directory is a shadow of the 'real' respository, which is in mercurial on my own machine.
+As such I don't use git for pull requests.
+I will often copy code from a suggestion, however; they don't get ignored!

 The vignette2 directory contains material that is not posted to CRAN.
-The file "tutorial.Rnw", for instance, requires data from the mstate package, survival is a recommended package, and such packages can only depend on other recommended packages.
+The file "tutorial.Rnw", for instance, requires data from the mstate package.
+Survival is a recommended package, and such packages can only depend on other recommended packages.
 (This allows for a consistent distribution bundle.)
 The sas.Rnw vignette has a discussion of compute time and takes too long to run, etc.